maxeder/sycophancy_research/README.md

-# SycLLM
+# Sycophancy User Study Interaction Platform

-Web application for LLM interaction.
+Custom web application for LLM interaction, used in the empirical user study on the effect of LLM sycophancy.

 ## Project Structure